mxreppy/scoir-user-login-challenge/server/readme.md

   --data-urlencode 'password=test123@@!!'
 ```

-If the server is set up succesfully running a curl test in another shell will validate it:
+If a test user and server is set up correctly, the login method should be testable with curl or postman or any other :

 ```
 $ curl --location --request POST 'http://localhost:8000/login/' \